 It is really important for both partners to find the root of conflict so that they can have a clear visualization of ‘what is going on’ and ‘from where it all came’.
 Marriage Conflict Resolution Tips include remaining calm, reasonable and rational.
 When one is going through conflicts, there can be all sorts of feelings flying around.

 The difference is often that in good marriages the couples have found ways to successfully work through their conflicts, while for one reason or another the bad marriages haven’t.
 It’s sad to me to see a couple enter into a conflict, be unable to resolve it and then decide to bail on the marriage.
 It’s sad because if the couple were able to work through the issue, I know that they could be stronger than before the conflict.

 The Old Brain knows how to run.
 How do you run in a relationship?
 Literally leave the house, go for a drive, separate, work later and later at the office.
 The Old Brain knows how to “freeze.”The twig snaps in the forest and the deer freezes.
 Have you ever come home and sensed that something was amiss and you were in trouble and froze.
 That is, decide to say nothing or do nothing until you can assess the danger.

-Can A Marriage Be Saved After Both Have Cheated
+Can This Marriage Be Saved Stories

 Take some things personally.
 Sometimes you do need to hear what your spouse has to say.
 Don’t ignore important feedback your spouse is giving you.
 Honor Your Commitment – For the majority of us, when we got married, we took vows that said we would stay together through thick and thin, good times and bad, sickness and health, for richer or poorer….and we meant them.